 The MU Social Work Program, a baccalaureate degree program accredited by CSWE, graduates generalist social work professionals of ability and conviction who respect the infinite worth of every individual.
-Graduates of the program improve the human condition by applying social work knowledge, values, and skills to enhance the well-
+Graduates of the program improve the human condition by applying social work knowledge, values, and skills to enhance the wellbeing of all people, especially those who are vulnerable, oppressed, or living in poverty; to alleviate poverty and oppression; and to promote social, economic, and environmental justice and peace.